-About 20 percent of the body’s blood volume is pumped through the network of vessels in the brain.
-Any kink in this system—a malformed, entangled, or ruptured vessel—can lead to serious disabilities and life-threatening conditions.
+Any kink in our vascular system—a malformed, entangled, or ruptured vessel—can lead to serious disabilities and life-threatening conditions.

 Yale Medicine's neurosurgeons have extensive experience identifying and treating vascular abnormalities.